John Okello

 John Gideon Okello (26 October 1937 – c.
 1971) was a Ugandan revolutionary and the leader of the Zanzibar Revolution in 1964.
-This revolution overthrew Sultan Jamshid bin Abdullah and led to the proclamation of Zanzibar as a republic.
+This revolution overthrew Sultan Jamshid bin Abdullah and led to the Massacre of Arabs during the Zanzibar Revolution, as well as the proclamation of Zanzibar as a republic.

-Biography

-Youth
+Early life

-Little is known of Okello's youth: he was born in Lango District in what was the Uganda Protectorate, and was baptized at age two, receiving the baptismal name of Gideon.
+John Gideon Okello was born in Lango District in what was the Uganda Protectorate, and was baptized at age two, receiving the baptismal name of Gideon.
 He was orphaned at age 11 and grew up with relatives.
 When he was 15, he left and set out on his own and found work in several places within British East Africa.
 At various times, Okello was a clerk, manservant, gardener, and did odd-jobs as he drifted around British East Africa, living at various times in Uganda, Kenya and Tanganyika.
 He later went through training to become a bricklayer.
 He was arrested in Nairobi, Kenya on allegations of rape and was incarcerated for two years, an experience that left him with an intense Anglophobia.

 In 1959, Okello left for the island of Pemba, where he tried to find work on one of the farms.
 Okello joined the Afro-Shirazi Party of Sheikh Abeid Karume.
 This party opposed the dominant position of the minority Arabs on the islands of Zanzibar and Pemba.
 A charismatic individual, Okello gave speeches denouncing British colonial rule, the South Asians from the Indian subcontinent who dominated the commercial life of Zanzibar and the Arabs who dominated the political life of the Sultanate.
 He won a following amongst the black African population on the island.
 In 1961, the Arab-dominated Zanzibar Nationalist Party won a rigged election, which convinced Okello that only a revolution achieved by violence would give the African majority their just political power in Zanzibar.